 In some cases after receiving an I grade, you may choose to withdraw from the course, an action that requires both the instructor’s signature and the department head’s signature on a removal of incomplete grade form.

 In rare cases, at the end of the initial one-year period, you may ask the instructor to extend the I grade for an additional fixed period of time.
 If the instructor agrees, he or she should submit a grade of IX on the removal of incomplete grade form.
 This action will block the automatic change to F after one year.

-Removal of incomplete grade forms are available in the Office of Registrar Services.
+Removal of incomplete grade forms are available in Student Central.
 These forms are to be completed by faculty and/or department heads only.